pramitpal/OpenSource_Physical_Design/README.md

    <img src="images/d3_sky130_inv_spice_modified_waveform.jpg">

-# Day 4 - Pre-layout timing analysis and importance of good clock tree
+# Day 4 - Analysis of pre-layout timing and the significance of a good clock tree
   To use a standard cell layout design in an OpenLANE RTL2GDS flow, it is converted to a standard cell LEF.
 LEF is an abbreviation for Library Exchange Format.
 After any addition or change to the design, the entire design must be analysed for any timing violations.

  ## Magic Layout to Standard Cell LEF